Tara (Northern Ireland): Decline

+In June 1974 Tara published a full-page advertisement in Belfast newspapers calling for the Catholic Church to be proscribed under the law and claiming civil war was inevitable.
+According to Steve Bruce the group did little beyond releasing occasional threatening statements but was quickly superseded by the UVF/RHC and eventually also the UDA.
+The group spread rumours about senior unionist figures whom it felt were too moderate.

 A 1981 arms find damaged the group whilst McGrath had already been caught up in the Kincora scandal.
 McGrath pleaded guilty to fifteen charges related to child sex abuse in December 1981 and was sentenced to four years imprisonment, representing the effective end of the by then near-moribund Tara.
 The name reappeared in 1986, when a leaflet denouncing the Anglo-Irish Agreement and predicting again the onset of the doomsday scenario was circulated, although this seems to have been the work of a handful of die-hards rather than a reorganised movement.
 In September 1986 a group calling itself Tara threatened "all republicans in loyalist areas".